11 Best Ways to Create a Home Office Design that Maximizes Productivity

 One of the ways that your home office design might not be great for your productivity would be your lighting situation.

 If you rely on natural light to brighten your home office, this can affect your productivity in ways that you might not be conscious of before.
 Since natural light changes as the day continue, you need to be mindful of the changing lighting situation in your home office.

-You don’t want your home office design to be too bright that it makes it hard for you to see the screen.
+However ,you don’t want your home office design to be too bright that it makes it hard for you to see the screen and cause eye strain.
 You also don’t want it to be too dark that you are struggling to make out what you’re trying to look at for work.